top of page

 Why People Turn to ChatGPT for Therapy

-Users often engage in ChatGPT therapy to organise thoughts, gain clarity, or—most often—receive advice.
-This behaviour reflects a widespread perception of therapy as a place where a wise expert listens, weighs all factors, and delivers the “right” answer.
+Users often engage in ChatGPT therapy to organize thoughts, gain clarity, or—most often—receive advice.
+This behavior reflects a widespread perception of therapy as a place where a wise expert listens, weighs all factors, and delivers the “right” answer.

 Naturally, many potential clients are disappointed—or even shocked—to learn that this is not the true purpose of therapy.
-In fact, proper counselling generally avoids direct advice-giving.
+In fact, proper counseling generally avoids direct advice-giving.
+This reality can be challenging for those expecting concrete solutions straight away.

 The Deeper Need Behind Seeking Advice